94d90b08-c4ef-416c-bf7b-b6c5b7275e6a/confmaker/README.md

 - make default config, file-based config and command line config
 - merge them all in any sequence to produce clear config as result
 - export config into bash environment script or use it in ruby
+- produce more usable config form than ConfSource object (Array, Hash)

 ## It canT
 - add options not mentioned in code (defaults)